 The multidisciplinary master’s program provides students with both an academic and applied understanding of the public policy process.
-Course work includes core classes in foundations of policy analysis and implementation, policy implementation, qualitative and quantitative research methods, and policy seminars.
+Coursework includes core classes in foundations of policy analysis, policy implementation, qualitative and quantitative research methods, and policy seminars.

-In many cases, students elect to pursue a doctorate in Educational Policy after the completion of their master’s program.
-These students will have the opportunity to work alongside a professor to pursue research interests.
+In some cases, students elect to pursue a doctorate in educational policy after completion of their master’s program.
+Admitted students will have the opportunity to work alongside a professor to pursue research interests.

 Total minimum of 36 hours

 - ELP 384F / EDA 395F Foundations of Educational Policy

 - ELP 384M / EDA 395G Policy Implementation Seminar

 - ELP 394L / EDA 388L School Law